 As a former member of the faculty association executive I have had opportunities to observe cases that have gone wrong.
 I can say nothing about any particular case.
 But I can say, based on my experience and my observations from other universities, what I think is going wrong on a general level.
-There is a fundamental problem where many colleagues accept it would be a great idea to do more about Indigenous issues, but when confronted by Indigenous colleagues often find us lacking, disruptive, troublesome, or just not team players (unless of course we say nothing critical).
+There is a fundamental problem where many colleagues accept it would be a great idea to do more about Indigenous issues, but when confronted by Indigenous colleagues often find us lacking, disruptive, troublesome, or just not team players (unless of course we say nothing critical - and there are those among us happy to slide along without rocking the boat).
 By the time a situation ends up in a grievance I think that we have all failed and, to a great extent, missed an opportunity to make a real difference.

 When I consider the situations I have seen here and elsewhere in Canada I note that each case is always unique.
 That said, there are commonalities.
 For example there is often a record of attempts to provide mentorship, persistent lack of formal approved scholarly accomplishments, and then a process of social marginalization for the Indigenous faculty member.
 There are other things, but these three strike me as the most relevant as they reveal a key ingredient of the problem.

-Mentorship, even when provided, is often in a coded form that doesn’t necessarily assist a junior Indigenous colleague.
+Mentorship, even when provided, is often in a coded form that doesn’t necessarily assist a junior Indigenous colleague (unless their class and social background removed them from the common experiences of growing up Indigenous in Canada or our Imperialist neighbour to the south).
 The mentor's assumptions about cultural similarities, misunderstanding of how one's intergenerational history of colonial displacement might shape how one responds to certain forms of support/criticism (and the list goes on), can turn 'well intentioned' mentoring into a record of the Indigenous faculty member 'not taking advice well.'

 Often in cases gone wrong the record documents a persistent lack of scholarly accomplishments.
 Perhaps the record will indicate that there was an attempt to mentor the candidate, but that they paid little heed.
 Perhaps the unit lead will have documented meetings with the candidate in which they review and explain what the candidate needed to do.
 Not recorded in any of these records will be the sense of marginalization, despair, sense of not belonging, and the feelings of inadequacies.
 There is sufficient scholarship to show that a lot of these sorts of feelings arise out of a colonial culture of Indigenous displacement - to a certain extent our wider colonial society is designed to render incompetent Indigenous peoples.
 White privilege and settler entitlement act sub-textually and below the level of technical communication and formal process to subvert and undermine Indigenous colleagues.
 It takes a a rather unique, obstinate, brilliant kind of person to stand against these sorts of pressures.
 But wouldn't it be better if the university as a whole stood up against the flaws (of colonial systems), acknowledged that they existed, and excised them from the body politic?